Detecting $\beta$ elements in iterated algebraic K-theory: Overview of the toolkit

-which we call the $E$-THH-May spectral sequence. \end{thm} \begin{rem} When $I=\tau_{\ge \bullet} R$ we simply write $H\pi_*R$ for $E_0I$.
-It is a generalized Eilenberg-Maclane spectrum so whenever $\pi_kR$ is a finitely generated abelian group for all $k$ and $E=S/p$, $H\bF_p$, $V(1)$, or $BP\wedge V(1)$, then $E_*THH(E_0I)$ is a graded $H\bF_p$-algebra and we can apply the following lemma to compute the input. \end{rem} The following lemma is a consequence of the fact that all $H\bF_p$-modules are equivalent to a wedge of suspensions of $H\bF_p$ and an Adams spectral sequence argument, see \cite{MR2928844} for an alternate proof. \begin{lem} Let $M$ be an $H\bF_p$-algebra.
+which we call the $\mathsf{E}$-Hochschild--May spectral sequence, where the bi-grading on the input is explained in Equation \eqref{notationexplanation}. \end{thm} \begin{rem} When $I=\tau_{\ge \bullet} R$ we simply write $H\pi_*R$ for $E_0^*I$.
+It is a generalized Eilenberg-Maclane spectrum so whenever $\pi_kR$ is a finitely generated abelian group for all $k$ and $\mathsf{E}=S/p$, $H\bF_p$, $V(1)$, or $BP\wedge V(1)$, then $\mathsf{E}_*\THH(H\pi_*R)$ is a graded $H\bF_p$-algebra and we can apply the following lemma to compute the input. \end{rem} The following lemma is a consequence of the fact that all $H\bF_p$-modules are equivalent to a wedge of suspensions of $H\bF_p$ and an Adams spectral sequence argument (cf. \cite[Lem.
+4.1]{MR2928844}). \begin{lem} Let $M$ be an $H\bF_p$-algebra.
 Then $M$ is equivalent to a wedge of suspensions of $H\bF_p$, and the Hurewicz map

-induces an isomorphism between $\pi_*M$ and the subalgebra of $\mathcal{A}_*$-co-module primitives contained in $H_*M$. \end{lem} Using the lemma above, we can compute the $E_1$-page of the $H\bF_p\wedge V(1)$-THH-May spectral sequence.
-For details see \cite{K1localsphere}. \begin{prop} There is an isomorphism of $\mathcal{A}_*$-comodule algebras
+induces an isomorphism between $\pi_*M$ and the subalgebra of $\mathcal{A}_*$-comodule primitives contained in $H_*M$. \end{lem} Using the lemma above, one can compute the $E^1$-page of the $H\mathbb{F}_p$-Hochschild--May spectral sequence, modulo an explicit description of $\HH_*(S/p_*(H\pi_*\K(\bF_q)_p))$ given in \cite[p.
+271-272]{K1localsphere}.
+We will argue in the same way as \cite{K1localsphere}: there is an algebraic Hochschild--May spectral sequence which can be used to compute the $E^2$-page of the $\mathsf{E}$-Hochschild--May spectral sequence, for $\mathsf{E}=H\mathbb{F}_p$, $\mathsf{E}=H\mathbb{F}_p\wedge V(1)$ and $\mathsf{E}=V(1)$, and therefore at the $E^2$-page we have a simpler description.
+We give the description of both the $E^1$-page and the $E^2$-page.
+Note that the $E^1$-page of the $H\mathbb{F}_p$-Hochschild--May spectral sequence associated to the Whitehead filtration of $\K(\bF_q)_p$ is